weismanm12/movies-analysis/README.md

 - **genres**: Contains all distinct genres a movie can be tagged as.
 - **movie_genres**: Mapping table between movies and genres table identifying all genres a movie has.

-To view more details about these tables and their respective columns see the [updated data dictionary](updated_data_dictionary.ipynb).
+To view more details about these tables and their respective columns see the [Updated Data Dictionary](updated_data_dictionary.ipynb).

 ---
 ## Creating PostgreSQL Database and Loading Cleaned Data
 <a name="database-creation-loading"><a/>

 After the raw data was thoroughly cleaned and transformed, a PostgreSQL database called `movies` was created for storage.
-To view the SQL code, view the [database creation script](database_creation_script.sql).
+To view the SQL code, view the [Database Creation Script](database_creation_script.sql).

 The cleaned data was then loaded into the movies database via sqlalchemy.
-See the this process in the [data loading Jupyter Notebook](data_loading.ipynb).
+See the this process in the [Data Loading Jupyter Notebook](data_loading.ipynb).

 ---
 ## Analyzing Movies Database via SQL and Python